Porn Addiction Withdrawal Symptoms

 Some of the most commonly reported withdrawal symptoms for porn addiction include:

-- Cravings: Cravings are common when the brain no longer has access to something familiar.
+• Cravings: It’s common for us to have cravings when our brain no longer has access to something familiar.
 These cravings can get more intense the longer the brain is deprived of what it wants.

 Much like the withdrawal symptoms themselves, the timeline for how long the symptoms may last for chronic porn users can also vary based on various factors.